Mastering TTL Strategies

 Frequently Asked Questions

 Does lowering TTL speed up DNS propagation?
-No. Propagation velocity depends on the previous TTL value.
-Lowering TTL only affects future queries.
-You must reduce the TTL 24–48 hours before a change to accelerate global propagation.
+No, not immediately.
+Lowering TTL only affects future queries after the current cached value expires.
+You must reduce TTL 24-48 hours before a planned change so the old high TTL has time to drain from caches first.

 How do CDNs handle DNS TTL differently from recursive resolvers?